Natural Graph Wavelet Packet Dictionaries: Introduction and Motivation

-Our second approach, detailed in Section~\ref{sec:pair-clustering}, partitions \emph{both} the input graph \emph{and} its dual domain; more precisely, we first hierarchically partition the dual domain, and then partition the input graph with constraints imposed by the dual domain partition.
-This approach parallels and generalizes classical time-frequency analysis, where the time domain is replaced by a general \emph{node-domain} geometry and the frequency domain is replaced by a general \emph{eigenvector-domain} organization that changes as a function of location in the node-domain.
-A version of this approach of node-eigenvector organization that maps the eigenvectors to a 1D projection of the graph has also been considered as a visualization technique for low-frequency eigenfunctions on clustered graphs~\cite{girault2019s}.
+Our second approach, detailed in Sect.~\ref{sec:pair-clustering}, partitions \emph{both} the input graph \emph{and} its dual domain; more precisely, we first hierarchically partition the dual domain, and then partition the input graph with constraints imposed by the dual domain partition.
+This approach parallels and generalizes classical time-frequency analysis, where the time domain is replaced by a general \emph{node-domain} geometry and the frequency domain is replaced by a general \emph{eigenvector-domain} organization.
+A version of this approach of node-eigenvector organization that embeds the eigenvectors to a one-dimensional Euclidean domain has also been considered as a visualization technique for low-frequency eigenvectors on clustered graphs~\cite{girault2019s}.

-We aim for the significance and impact of this research to be two fold.
+We aim for the significance and impact of this research to be twofold.
 First, these results will provide the first set of graph wavelet packet bases that adaptively scale to the local structure of the graph.
-This is especially important for graphs with complicated multiscale structure, whose graph Laplacians have localized eigenfunctions, for example.
-This is an impactful direction, as most of graph wavelet packet bases previously proposed only tile the node-eigenfunction ``plane'' along the node ``axis,'' while Laplacian eigenfunctions only tile that plane along the eigenfunction ``axis''.
-Our approach in Section \ref{sec:pair-clustering} constructs filters in both the nodal domain and eigenfunction domain, similar to the classical \emph{time-frequency adapted} wavelet packets that tile both the time and the frequency domains~\cite{THIELE-VILLEMOES, herley1997joint}.
+This is especially important for graphs with complicated multiscale structure, whose graph Laplacians have localized eigenvectors, for example.
+This is an impactful direction, as most of graph wavelet packet bases previously proposed only tile the node-eigenvector ``plane'' along the node ``axis,'' while Laplacian eigenvectors only tile that plane along the eigenvector ``axis''.
+Our approach in Sect.~\ref{sec:pair-clustering} constructs filters in both the node-domain and eigenvector-domain, which is related to the classical \emph{time-frequency adapted} wavelet packets that tile both the time and the frequency domains~\cite{herley1997joint, THIELE-VILLEMOES}.

-Second, in the long term, this is a first method of systematically using the novel concept of eigenvector dual geometry~\cite{saito2018can, CLONINGER-STEINERBERGER, LI-SAITO-SPIE}.
+Second, in the long term, this is a first method of systematically using the novel concept of eigenvector dual geometry~\cite{CLONINGER-STEINERBERGER, LI-SAITO-SPIE, saito2018can}.
 This direction can set a path for future modification of spectral graph theory applications to incorporate dual geometry.